Child Pornography: Model Legislation & Global Review

 In 2009, ICMEC worked closely with the Child Online Protection initiative of the International Telecommunication Union to draft global Guidelines for Policy Makers on Child Online Protection.

 In late 2010, ICMEC collaborated with the Children's Charities' Coalition on Internet Safety to draft a Joint Report on Online Child Protection: Combatting Child Pornography on the Internet, which addresses the impact of the Internet on the production and distribution of child pornography.
 The Joint Report, which was presented at the Internet Governance Forum (IGF) in Vilnius, Lithuania, offers a number of law and policy tools for consideration by Commonwealth Member States designed to make the Internet safer for children.
 The 6th Edition of the Child Pornography Model Legislation was included in the initial report.
-We are in discussion now to update the Joint Report and to include the 7th Edition of the Model Legislation.
-ICMEC's updated findings were again presented at the 2012 IGF in Baku, Azerbaijan in November 2012.
+ICMEC recently updated the Model Legislation report and the interim findings of the research were again presented at the IGF in Baku, Azerbaijan in November 2012.
+ICMEC published the 7th Edition of the Model Legislation in March 2013.
+The 2012 edition of the Joint Report on Online Child Protection: Combatting Child Pornography on the Internet has been completed including the 7th Edition research and is also now available online.
+The Joint Report will be presented at the IGF in Bali, Indonesia in October 2013.